Made in L.A. 2014, Hammer Museum, Los AngelesJune 2014

 Juan Capistrán, Danielle Dean, Harry Dodge, Lecia Dole-Recio, Kim Fisher, Judy Fiskin, Magdalena Suarez Frimkess and Michael Frimkess, Mariah Garnett, Gerard & Kelly, Samara Golden, Piero Golia, Tony Greene: Amid Voluptuous Calm, Marcia Hafif, Channing Hansen, Jibade-Khalil Huffman, James Kidd Studio, Barry Johnston, KCHUNG, Devin Kenny, Gabriel Kuri, Caitlin Lonegan, Los Angeles Museum of Art, Tala Madani, Max Maslansky, Emily Mast, Jennifer Moon, Brian O’Connell, Harsh Patel, Marina Pinsky, Public Fiction, Sarah Rara, A.L.
 Steiner, Ricky Swallow, Clarissa Tossin, Wu Tsang

-Organized by Connie Butler & Michael Ned Holte
+Organized by Connie Butler and Michael Ned Holte

 June 15 – September 7, 2014